mirage/mirage-www/tmpl/blog/ocaml-tls-api-internals-attacks-mitigation.md

 *This is the fifth in a series of posts that introduce new libraries for a pure OCaml implementation of TLS.
 You might like to begin with the [introduction][tls-intro].*

 [ocaml-tls][] is the new, clean-slate implementation of TLS in OCaml that we've been working on for the past six months.
 In this post we try to document some of its internal design, the reasons for the decisions we made, and the current security status of that work.
+Try our [live interactive demonstration server][demo] which visualises TLS sessions.

 ### The OCaml-TLS architecture